 - Export is not available on the free plan

 - Having many cards can get quite hectic

-Again, with Asana being very flexible in nature, leaving it up to the end user to define tasks and projects, rather than restrict you into a particular mould, it is easy to set projects up in Asana.
+Again, with Asana being very flexible in nature, leaving it up to the end-user to define tasks and projects, rather than restrict you into a particular mold, it is easy to set projects up in Asana.
 Moreover, it’s pretty cool to be able to not pay much (or anything) if you are a small team.

 1. Too.
 Many.
 Emails

 So this is a personal thing – but heck Asana sends too many emails.
 When a task has a due date set on it, you’ll keep receiving nagging reminders constantly (a week before the task is due, the day before the task is due, the day the task is due, then every day after a task is due for a week).
 I’m not sure which Product Manager dreamed up this overdose of notifications, but they either don’t suffer from email overload or they simply get so many emails that a few tens of emails more won’t make a difference.

 Once again, it’s very difficult to set up a repeatable project on Asana.
 As web designers ourselves, designing a website is essentially a process that is repeatable in nature.
 Yes, you do have to do quite a lot of customizations for each specific website you are designing, but the process does not change.
 Having to recreate a project with (possibly hundreds of) tasks from scratch each and every time you win a project becomes not just overhead but a concern.
 Creating every task makes it error-prone.

 - Lots of project management features

 - Use on smartphone possible through Android and iOS app

 - Possibility to quickly add new tasks